letsencrypt/boulder/docs/acme-divergences.md

 ## [Section 7.1](https://tools.ietf.org/html/draft-ietf-acme-acme-07#section-7.1)

-Boulder does not implement the `new-order` resource.
+Boulder does not implement the `new-order` resource (previously referred to as `new-application`).
 Instead of `new-order` Boulder implements the `new-cert` resource that is defined in [draft-ietf-acme-02 Section 6.5](https://tools.ietf.org/html/draft-ietf-acme-acme-02#section-6.5).

 Boulder also doesn't implement the `new-nonce` endpoint.